DATA PROVIDES INSIGHT

 As a case in point, the state of Vermont saw one of the largest year-over year price hikes from 2013 to 2014 and data shows Vermont consumers pay the highest average cost per gallon in the nation at $20.59/kgal.
 While it may seem counterintuitive to see Vermont top the list ahead of drought-afflicted states like California and Arizona, water pricing in the U.S. is largely driven by infrastructure restoration and expansion efforts rather than resource scarcity.

 Nationwide, the cost of water infrastructure restoration and expansion necessary to serve a growing and shifting population will cost at least $1.7 trillion through 2050 to maintain current levels of water service, according to the AWWA.
 The Association estimates restoration of existing service accounts for 54 percent of the bill and expansion of new service to support population growth and migration accounts for 46 percent.
-Its Buried No Longer: Confronting America’s Water Infrastructure Challenge report suggests that delaying the necessary investment will cost even more in the long term due to the degradation of water service, a rise in water service disruptions, and the mounting cost of
+Its Buried No Longer: Confronting America’s Water Infrastructure Challenge report suggests that delaying the necessary investment will cost even more in the long term due to the degradation of water service, a rise in water service disruptions, and the mounting cost of emergency repairs.

 In addition to the financial concerns raised by the AWWA report, there are real health and safety concerns that must be accounted for as states and water districts consider infrastructure investment.
 Those concerns recently came to bear in Flint, Michigan.
 Faced with increasing water costs in the midst of a tumultuous economic climate, the city made a decision to switch Flint’s water supply from Lake Huron to the Flint River while new state-run supply lines to Lake Huron were being installed.
 Unfortunately, in this case a cost-cutting measure created unsafe drinking water, a class-action lawsuit, a costly but necessary emergency response, and headline news.